EnigmaDoor/nestjs-neo4j-poc/README.md

 However, I found a way to piece together the schema definition of @neo4j/graphql with split graphql schemas, and progressively switched the app to fully use the library's functionalities, removing most of my previous code. https://github.com/EnigmaDoor/pynea/tree/bb3410c23b7aa4d9ccc9af2318689b2b8d97d6d6

+Once the codebase was fully functional, with the resourcs and queries requested in the prompt, I cleaned it up and then attempted to build a custom resolver as extra and see how it would work, which isn't yet finished due to time constraint and a slight mismatch between nestjs/graphql and Neo4j/graphql

 ## Possible Improvements
 In random order, some possible improvements or interesting features to implement:
-- Some machine module to add some random business logic and see how it plays with the current architecture.
+- Some machine module & resolver to add some random business logic and see how it plays with the current architecture.
+[Ongoing]
 - Testing: Implement testing.
 - Authentication: User entity type (order.customer becomes a relation to user).
 Add regular JWT authto the user, not done here since it's already done a lot online.
 - Random, real-time order generation script running against the server, populating data for a system of prediction of incoming orders based on the received orders until now.